In Florida, Nik Wallenda readies for Grand Canyon high-wire act

 But the winds that whip up and around the Grand Canyon walls pose another challenge.
 Wallenda recently faced heavy winds during a test run and practiced as Tropical Storm Andrea barreled onshore along the Gulf Coast.

-To ramp up conditions without a storm, his team one day set up air boats in the water alongside the steel cable he uses to practice on, pushing winds in updrafts to 91 mph.
+To ramp up conditions without a storm, his team one day set up air boats in the water alongside the steel cable he uses to practice on, pushing winds in updrafts to 91 mph (146 kph).

 The canyon's winds won't bother him, he said.